SteenChr/edcrop/docs/_build/html/_sources/inputs.md

 ## Winter season and irrigation season

 Edcrop assumes there is no plant growth during winter.
 By default, the end of October defines the beginning of winter, and the end of February defines the end of winter.
-The beginning and end of winter can be changed in the “Models” input using the key “winterperiod” (see Chapter 7.1).
+The beginning and end of winter can be changed in the “Models” input using the key “winterperiod” (see {doc}`tables`).

-Similarly, the irrigation season can be specified by using the “Models” input key “irrigationperiod” (see Chapter 7.1).
+Similarly, the irrigation season can be specified by using the “Models” input key “irrigationperiod” (see {doc}`tables`).
 By default, Edcrop uses end of April as the beginning, and the end of August as the end of the season.

 To use Edcrop for Southern Hemisphere conditions, it is obviously necessary to change the winter and irrigation seasons from their default.
-It will also be necessary to change the dates for the sowing and harvesting of crops as well as the ‘leaflife’ of deciduous forest (see Chapter 7.3).
+It will also be necessary to change the dates for the sowing and harvesting of crops as well as the ‘leaflife’ of deciduous forest (see {doc}`tables`).
 For more permanent use of Edcrop for southern hemisphere conditions, it will be more expediently to change these default values inside the Edcrop code: for default winter and irrigation periods, they should be changed in `ModelParameters.initialize`; for the crop and forest related parameters, they should be changed in `CropParameters.initialize`.